VMironiuk/volodymyroniuk.github.io/_posts/2022-04-10-memory-management-in-swift-with-arc.markdown

 #=> prints 'deinit (F1CarInfo): R2022'
 {% endhighlight %}

-#### Resolve the retain cycle by using Weak Reference pattern
+#### Resolve the retain cycle by using the Weak Reference pattern
-And one more approach to break the retain cycle is Weak Reference pattern which is quite similar to the previous approach except that in this case we use a generic type which can be extended to satisfy relationships between objects.
+And one more approach to breaking the retain cycle is the Weak Reference pattern which is quite similar to the previous approach except that in this case, we use a generic type that can be extended to satisfy relationships between objects.
 So, let’s take a look at an example:
 {% highlight swift %}
 protocol F1CarProtocol {
     var model: String { get }